 Therefore, this is the only reason for receiving a red bullet each time you optimize a post for a targeted keyword that you’ve already used.

 On the other hand, I’m also bound to remind you that keyword cannibalization can also occur when you optimize posts for targeted keywords that are not just the same, but also similar.

 For example, let’s say that you are compiling two blogs and looking for your perfect keyword ranking tool.

-And then, the blog titled ‘Which is the perfect SERP tool?‘ gets optimized for the specific keyword (Google ranking checker), while the second blog titled ‘The best-in-class SERP tool‘ gets optimized for the target keyword (Google rank checking tool).
+And then, the blog titled ‘Which is the perfect SERP tool?‘ gets optimized for the specific keyword (Google ranking checker), while the second blog titled ‘The best-in-class SERP tool‘ gets optimized for the target keyword (Google Rank Checker).

-Here comes the need for using a prominent SERP tool.
+Here comes the need for using a prominent Rank Tracker.
 It will help in finding the keywords easily that are affected by keyword cannibalization.